cfsottile/cfsottile/README.md

-I am a PhD Student at Universidad de Buenos Aires, working on the design of functional languages equating isomorphic types.
+I am a PhD Student at Universidad de Buenos Aires and member of the LoReL (Logic and Rewriting for Programming Languages) team.
+I work in the elaboration of new techniques for proving termination of programs (strong normalization) in different variants of typed lambda calculus, and in the design and implementation of programming languages equating isomorphic types.
-I am currently working on the Strong Normalization property of a System F modulo isomorphisms, which led me to try to develop a novel technique to proof SN in System F without the need of reducibility candidates.